uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-production-example.md

         selfHeal: true
     ```

-4. Commit and Push to Repository
+7. Commit and Push to Repository
    PLEASE NOTE!:
    It is crucial to ensure that sensitive information, such as secret access keys, database passwords, and any other confidential data, is never uploaded to GitHub.
 This helps prevent unauthorized access and potential security breaches.

    To securely manage sensitive data, we have incorporated external secrets into our Helm charts.
 Users can utilize this feature to safely handle and store their sensitive information.

-   For more details on managing sensitive data using external secrets, please refer to our External Secrets Operator documentation [HERE](tutorial_secrets-mgr.md).
+   For more details on managing sensitive data using external secrets, please refer to our External Secrets Operator documentation [HERE][secrets manager].

     Add and commit your changes:
     ```